Same-day bookings available · $50 surcharge

 What a pre-purchase inspection actually finds (that you will not)

-The honest answer: things you physically cannot see without a hoist and a scanner.
+The honest answer; things you physically cannot see without a hoist and a scanner.
 Our inspectors plug into the OBD-II port and read the history of fault codes, not just current ones; a seller can clear active codes the morning of the sale, but historical data tells the real story.
 Paint thickness gauges show panel work the eye misses, common on cars from northern beaches dealers that have been parked in salt air for years.
 Compression tests show cylinder wear that will not cause symptoms for another 10,000 km but will halve the car's value when it does.

 The most common "catch" is not dramatic; it is a $1,800 to $3,500 repair that is invisible on a test drive around the seller's quiet street, but obvious to a mechanic underneath the car.
 That is the gap an inspection closes.